OpenSpace/openspace.github.io/docs/users/commandline.md

 ## Basic Use
 The console is opened using the \` backtick character (below ~ on most keyboards).
 A **>** prompt will appear, where commands can be entered.
 Pressing \` again hides the console.
 Just as in a normal terminal window, a command is typed and executed using the Enter key.
 If there is a problem with the command, an error message will appear at the bottom of the screen.

-On startup, OpenSpace auto-generates documentation files in html format in the `documentation/` folder.
+On startup, OpenSpace auto-generates documentation files in HTML format in the `documentation/` folder.
 Since these documentation files are "living documents" that are always up-to-date, they should always be consulted for specific details.
-A a summary of the commands that can be entered in the console can be found in the generated documentation, by selecting `Scripting` in the menu to the left.
+A summary of the commands that can be entered in the console can be found in the generated documentation, by selecting `Scripting` in the menu to the left.

 In contrast to these auto-generated reference documents, this wiki is intended to explain how to use these commands, what value they provide, and in what situations they are useful.